Frequently Asked Questions

 Q. I will be out of town when the ballots are mailed.
 How will I get a ballot?

 Contact the Routt County Clerk & Recorder's Office, 970-870-5558, or complete a Voter Registration Application to have the ballot mailed to your location.

 Q. What if I make a mistake, damage, or lose my ballot?

 You need to contact the Routt County Clerk & Recorder's Office, 970-870-5558, or stop by a designated VSPC (voter service and polling center) to request a replacement ballot.

 Q. How long do I have to request a replacement ballot?

 You can request a replacement ballot to be mailed to you up until the 8th day before the election.
-For the Coordinated Election that day is October 30, 2017.
+For the Primary Election that day is June 18, 2018.
 After this date you will need to apply in person to obtain a replacement ballot.
-This can be done up to and including Election Day, November 7, 2017.
+This can be done up to and including Election Day, June 26, 2018.